-Screening of background check results is completed by the Sr. Program Operations Coordinator, and handed off to the Chief Operations Officer (COO) should the background check or further research return any criminal offense.
+Screening of background check results is completed by the Director of Administration, and handed off to the Chief Operations Officer (COO) should the background check or further research return any criminal offense.
 The COO will use the following guidelines to determine whether or not the offense warrants a total ban on participation (Red Light), further discussion (Yellow Light), or if participation is cleared (Green Light).